ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 and possibly include them in the prelude that is implicitly imported by every Leo program.

-Given that records have a fixed structure with typed slots, their format could be described by a Leo circuit type, e.g. called `Record`, whose member variables correspond to the slots.
+Given that records have a fixed structure with typed slots, their format could be described by a Leo struct type, e.g. called `Record`, whose member variables correspond to the slots.
 The types of the slots are fairly low-level, i.e. byte arrays (e.g. `u8[128]` for the payload)